gruntjs/grunt-contrib-less/README.md

 Enforce the CSS output is compatible with Internet Explorer 8.

-For example, the [data-uri](http://lesscss.org/functions/#misc-functions-data-uri) function encodes a file in Base64 encoding and embeds it into the generated CSS files as a data URI.
-Because Internet Explorer 8 limits data URIs to 32KB, the `ieCompat` option prevents LESS from exceeding this.
+For example, the [data-uri](http://lesscss.org/functions/#misc-functions-data-uri) function encodes a file in base64 encoding and embeds it into the generated CSS files as a data-URI.
+Because Internet Explorer 8 limits `data-uri`s to 32KB, the ieCompat option prevents `less` from exceeding this.

 #### optimization
 Type: `Integer`
 Default: `null`

 Set the parser's optimization level.
-The lower the number, the LESS nodes it will create in the tree.
+The lower the number, the less nodes it will create in the tree.
 This could matter for debugging, or if you want to access the individual nodes in the tree.

 #### strictImports
 Type: `Boolean`